Ryan8765/deployqb/README.md

  - **deployqb init**        - Run this from the root of your project to initialize the CLI tool.
  - **deployqb feat**        - Run this to deploy your code to Quick Base for the Feature environment.
  - **deployqb dev**         - Run this to deploy your code to Quick Base for the Development environment.
- - **deployqb prod**        - Run this to deploy your code to Quick Base for the production environment.
+ - **deployqb prod**        - Run this to deploy your code to Quick Base for the Production environment.
  - **deployqb lfeat**       - Launch the Feature environment in your default browser.
  - **deployqb ldev**        - Launch the Developer environment in your default browser.
  - **deployqb lprod**       - Launch the Production environment in your default browser.